 Recipe Notes

-Note 2: Pork: In order for this recipe to be ready in about 30 minutes or less, we rely on a big shortcut: already cooked and seasoned pork.
-Our favorite in this Pozole is Del Real Foods Carnitas -- it is seasoned and tender, making it a delicious addition to this soup and making overall prep time a cinch!
-I microwave it for 1 min and 30 seconds up to 2 mins then give it a quick shred (removing and discarding fat) with forks before measuring and then adding it in.
+Note 2: My favorite already cooked and seasoned pork in this recipe is Del Real Foods Carnitas.
+I microwave it for 1 min and 30 seconds up to 2 mins, then give it a quick shred (removing and discarding fat) with forks before measuring and adding.

 Serving: 1serving | Calories: 347kcal | Carbohydrates: 49g | Protein: 17g | Fat: 10g | Saturated Fat: 2g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 5g | Cholesterol: 14mg | Sodium: 870mg | Potassium: 768mg | Fiber: 11g | Sugar: 10g | Vitamin A: 1040IU | Vitamin C: 12mg | Calcium: 84mg | Iron: 4mg